JaneOstin/Evolution-and-regulation-CLK-paralogues/README.md

 ### RNA secondary structures

 RNA secondary structures were searched in conserved regions.
-Handle alingment was done with Python [Biotite](https://www.biotite-python.org/latest/index.html), Vienna format was made with Python [RNA](https://viennarna.readthedocs.io/en/latest/api_python.html).
+Handle alingment was done with Python [Biotite](https://www.biotite-python.org/latest/index.html) version 1.1.0, Vienna format was made with Python [RNA](https://viennarna.readthedocs.io/en/latest/api_python.html) version 2.7.0.
 [RNAcanvas](https://rnacanvas.app/) was used to visualise RNA secondary structures.

 The code for this step in ```./RNA_secondary_structures.ipynb```.